 When it comes to inherently German things, this has to be number one.
 It is a cardinal sin to cross the road in Germany if the traffic light is on red.
 The road could be entirely devoid of cars or have not seen a motorized vehicle in years but you have to wait for the green man.

 If you don’t, people will audibly tut or even reprimand you.
 And for some reason, doing so in the presence of a child is pure blasphemy – I lived with Germans in Leipzig who wouldn’t even joke about it.

-Yet this is also the habit that you are most likely to take home with you, without you even realising.
+Yet this is also the habit that you are most likely to take home with you, without you even realizing.

 It’s always time for a beer

-And finally, the big love of all Germans: beer.
+And finally, the big love of all: German beer.
 Germany has a great beer culture – it’s not all about getting drunk, rather than the genuine love of beer.
-Alcohol-free beer is a popular drink of choice in Germany and bottled Radler (basically shandy) is just as common as any full-strength.
+Alcohol-free beer is a popular drink of choice in Germany and bottled Radler (basically a shandy) is just as common as any full-strength.
 Whatever the occasion, it’s always time for beer.